Dupchuwangmo7/SS2025_SWS201_02230282/Assignment1/Season1_Darkcorp.md

 ![alt text](<DarkCorp_images/Screenshot from 2025-02-13 01-04-08.png>)

-This the seasonal machine for the week.
+This is the seasonal machine for the week.

 ### 1. First step